Department of Social Protection

 Despite these complications, Eoin Fleming reports that the customised solution worked exceptionally well.
 “The process is speeded up greatly… a clear example of a huge improvement in processing because of scanning.”

-Over the past two years, scanners have been installed in all 123 of the Department’s HQ and Intreo offices.
+Over the past few years, scanners have been installed in all 123 of the Department’s HQ and Intreo offices.
 In each case, the system has been instrumental in freeing up resources and eliminating large volumes of repetitive work.
 Each week the Department captures data from over 500,000 single and multi-page forms.

 In particular, Eoin Fleming singles out the way in which Inpute’s ICR solution has revolutionised Jobseekers scheme certification processing – which is used in the disbursement of Jobseekers payments.